 The development of the ability to involve and engage in profitable activities that benefits a person and the broader society is the definition of economic empowerment.

-By becoming able to engage in an economic activity, the person stops depending on other individuals or agencies for his or her own primary needs.
+By becoming able to engage in economic activity, the person stops depending on other individuals or agencies for his or her own primary needs.
 This is mastering the art of living.

 He moves out of the welfare programs and similar agencies that focus on giving a man a fish and taking care of his hunger for a day.